MartianGirl/SpecIde/README.md

 1. Install and compile boost.
 Add the binaries to the PATH.
 1. Install and compile sfml.
 Add the binaries to the PATH.
+1. Install and compile zlib.
+Add the binaries to the PATH.
 1. Install cmake.
 1. (Optional) Install ninja-builds.
 It really helps building SpecIde.
 1. Edit the RunCMake.bat script.
 You need to change the lines: `set BOOST_ROOT=\<Path_to_Boost_root_directory\>` and `set SFML_ROOT=\<Path_to_SFML_binaries\>`